 The accumulation of sludge fills the sludge and water space with the centrifuge bowl.
 As this space fills up, the inside perimeter of the sludge moves radially inwards toward the center of the bowl that houses the liquid separation space.

 If too much sludge accumulates, the sludge starts to block the flow passage of the separated fluid(s).
-Therefore, it is essential to discharge the sludge before it encroached the fluid passages.
+Therefore, it is essential to discharge the sludge before encroaching on the fluid passages.

-A hydraulic mechanism execute the sludge discharge from the centrifuge bowl.
-The sliding piston (shown above) moves downward by the release of the water underneath it.
+A hydraulic mechanism executes the sludge discharge from the centrifuge bowl.
+The sliding piston (shown above) moves downward by releasing the water underneath it.
 This movement of the sliding piston opens the sludge discharge ports around the bowl periphery.

-The high centrifugal force within the bowl causes the accumulated sludge to instantly eject out through the ports.
+The high centrifugal force within the bowl causes the accumulated sludge to eject out through the ports instantly.
 The sliding piston moves back upward after the discharge to close out the sludge ports.

 The water harness controls the operating water working this hydraulic mechanism through electric solenoid valves.

 Ideally, the centrifuge should discharge only the separated sludge to minimize fluid product loss.
-However, due to the reasons mentioned below, some process fluid escapes the bowl along with the sludge leading to product loss.
+However, due to the reasons mentioned below, some process fluid escapes the bowl and the sludge leading to product loss.

 The main reasons for the product loss from the centrifuge bowl are explained below.

 Self-cleaning disc stack centrifuge bowls have different designs for sludge ejection.
-The older version of these bowls have a ‘full-shoot’ design wherein the centrifuge ejects the entire bowl contents during the discharge cycle.
-The bowl typically has 70% of product within during process.
-A full-shoot bowl discharges all the product leading to product loss.
+The older version of these bowls has a ‘full-shoot’ design wherein the centrifuge ejects the entire bowl contents during the discharge cycle.
+The bowl typically has 70% of the product within during the process.
+A full-shoot bowl discharges all the products leading to product loss.

 An ejection during the cycle where the sludge space is not full with sludge implies that fluid product is present in the sludge space.
 A premature sludge discharge cycle will eject out the product along with the sludge leading to product loss.

-In the event that the bowl is not fully closed or the sliding piston is leaking; the sludge can leak out through the sliding piston seal.
+If the bowl is not fully closed or the sliding piston leaks, the sludge can leak out through the sliding piston seal.
 Once the local sludge has exited, the process fluid follows to escape through the opening leading to product loss.